 The XML format is the exact representation of the XML Stream returned by the EventLog System.
 Please note that it only contains EventLog data and not a formatted message.
 The "Predefined Event Format" is what the Event in the event viewer looks like.
-6.3.6 SMTP Listener The SMTP Listener is a service, which allows you to convert emails to syslog messages.
+6.4.6 SMTP Listener The SMTP Listener is a service, which allows you to convert emails to syslog messages.

-SMTP Listener Services

-Timeout limit

-The Timeout limit specifies the time the listener waits for the sender.

-Listener IP

-Either the IP address or resolvable host name of the SMTP server, the SMTP probe is to be run against.
+SMTP Listener Services Timeout limit The Timeout limit specifies the time the listener waits for the sender.
+Internet Protocoltype Select the desired protocol type.
+IPv4 and IPv6 are available.
+The IPv6 protocol needs to be properly installed in order to be used.
+Note that one Service can only handle IPv4 or IPv6, so if you want to use both protocols, you will need to create two separate services.
+Listener IP Either the IP address or resolvable host name of the SMTP server, the SMTP probe is to be run against.
+You can either use an IPv4, an IPv6 Address or a Hostname that resolves to an IPv4 or IPv6 Address.
 This system has been called "remote host" in the description above.
 Please note that specifying a host name can cause the SMTP probe to fail if DNS name resolution fails (for example due to a failing DNS server).
 To avoid this, specify an IP address.

-Port

-This port is to be probed.
+Port This port is to be probed.
 Please see your server's reference for the actual value to use.
 For example, mail servers typically listen to port 25.

-Syslog Facility

-The Syslog facility to be assigned to events created by this service.
+Syslog Facility The Syslog facility to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.

-Syslog Priority

-The Syslog priority to be assigned to events created by this service.
+Syslog Priority The Syslog priority to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.

-Resource ID

-The Resource ID to be assigned to events created by this service.
+Resource ID The Resource ID to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.

 Syslog Tag Value The Syslog tag value to be assigned to events created by this service.
 Most useful if the message is to forward to a Syslog server.
-6.3.7 SNMP Monitor SNMP Monitor will help monitoring SNMP capable devices.
+6.4.7 SNMP Monitor SNMP Monitor will help monitoring SNMP capable devices.
 There are many devices that support SNMP and can be queried for information by SNMP GET.
 This can be printers, router, managed switches, linux / windows servers and so on.
 The SNMP Monitor Service runs continuously based on the configuration mentioned below: